Karpzz/leveledup/README.md

 # LeveledUp Backend

-This is the backend service for LeveledUp, a modern web application built with Node.js and Express.
+This is the backend service for LeveledUp, a Solana trading workspace.

 🌐 Website: [https://leveledup.fun](https://leveledup.fun)

+> **Important Notice**: This project is maintained.
+If you contribute to this project, you must give proper credits to the original author in your contributions and any derived works.

 ## Project Structure